 We started our first Science lesson this week.
 To begin we learned what a scientist does and the steps they take to complete an experiment.
 The class conducted their own experiment to see if they could make "Scratch and Sniff " paint.

 We incorporated our Science lesson into our Art project by using the new paint along with regular paint to make self portraits.

 Once again we were able to celebrate a special birthday ...
 Happy Birthday to Gianna Hill.

 In Math we reviewed counting to 20 and worked on 1:1 relationship.
 To integrate the lessons we used our names to chart "How Many".
 The children had to know how many letters were in their own name to add to the chart, They practiced working with a ten frame.
-They started identifying objects that were the same, alike and different and also separating objects by color.

 In Social Studies we read the "Pledge of Allegiance" book and talked about what each line of the pledge meant.
 We looked at the flag and learned why there were 50 stars and 13 stripes on the flag.
 The class looked at a map of the United States and we started to list the states they know.
 We will continue to add to the list as the year progresses.

 The books we read "Everyone Matters" and "A New Bear at School".